An infection of the epiglottis which can be caused by Influenza type B or Strept.

 Should anything be placed in the mouth with a child suspected of epiglottitis?

-Croup is inflammation of the larynx, trachea, and bronchi caused by an infection.
+Inflammation of the larynx, trachea, and bronchi caused by an infection.

 What are the precautions If a child (or any client) has respiratory symptoms such as coughing?